SAPhow/SAP.how/_posts/ai/2023-01-15-ChatGPT-for-SAP-consulting.md

 > You also can use this transaction to find the mapping entries for a specific
 > key or to navigate through the mapping entries of a specific namespace.

-I am quite sure the transaction `MDG_KK_MAPPING` is made up.
+I am quite sure that the transaction `MDG_KK_MAPPING` is made up.
 ChatGPT didn't know (or didn't care) about the real one, so he created something that looks real, but doesn't work.

 It should be quite obvious, but I believe ChatGPT doesn't know a difference between saying something based on it's knowledge and just making something up, that is actually not true.
-We expect this by default from all humans, so I expected it from ChatGPT as well.
+We expect this as a default from all humans, so I expected the same from ChatGPT.

 ## Summary

-ChatGPT actually knows a lot about SAP and can be quite useful for SAP Consultants.
+ChatGPT actually knows a lot about SAP and can be quite useful for SAP consultants.
 The main usage I see is having a very smart [rubber duck](https://en.wikipedia.org/wiki/Rubber_duck_debugging) for a quick brainstorm.